Cart

 Introduction: Continuity vs Resistance — Why It Confuses Many Users

-This guide explains the difference clearly so you always choose the right mode for the job.
+This guide explains the difference clearly so you can choose the right multimeter mode for the job.

 What Is Continuity Mode?

 Continuity mode checks whether there is a complete electrical path between two points.
-If the path is complete, the meter beeps. ?
+If the path is complete and the resistance is low enough, the meter usually beeps.

 • Checking cables and extension leads